PsychDraft LogoPsychDraft

 Where is data hosted?

-PsychDraft relies on trusted infrastructure providers including:
+PsychDraft relies on trusted cloud infrastructure providers, including:

-- Vercel (application hosting)
+• Vercel (application hosting)

-Each provider maintains its own security practices and compliance documentation.
+These providers maintain enterprise-grade security practices and compliance documentation.

 Can I delete my data?

-For specific deletion requests, you may contact support.
+For specific deletion requests, please contact support.

 Is PsychDraft a medical device?